WAP Systems and Labeled Subshifts: WAP systems

+A open set $A \subset X$ was defined to be \emph{wandering} if $\{ T^n(A) : n \in \Z \}$ is a bi-infinite sequence of pairwise disjoint sets.
+Otherwise, there exists $n > 0$ such that $A \cap T^n(A) \not= \emptyset$ and $A$ is called \emph{non-wandering}.
+A point $x$ is \emph{non-wandering} if every open neighborhood of $x$ is non-wandering.
+A recurrent point is clearly non-wandering.
+Recall that $(X,T)$ is called \emph{central} if every point is non-wandering.
+In that case, with $X$ metrizable, the set of recurrent points forms a dense $G_{\delta}$ subset, by Proposition \ref{transprop}.
+Even in the non-metrizable case, Ellis proved that the set of recurrent points is dense if $(X,T)$ is central, see, e.g. \cite[ Proposition 5.18]{A-97}.

-$\Box$ Let $(X,T)$ be an arbitrary separable metric system.
+Let $(X,T)$ be a cascade with $X$ metrizable and hence separable.
 Define $z_{CAN}(X)$ to be the complement of the set of isolated points in $X$.
-Let $z_{NW}(X)$ be the complement of the union of all wandering open sets.
+Let $z_{NW}(X)$ be the complement of the union of all wandering open sets, i.e. the set of non-wandering points.
 Note that if a point is isolated and non-periodic then it is wandering.
 Thus, if there are no isolated periodic points, then $z_{NW}(X) \subset z_{CAN}(X)$.
+Since $T$ is a homeomorphism, the set of isolated points is invariant.
+Hence, both $z_{NW}(X)$ and $ z_{CAN}(X)$ are closed invariant sets.